 In the US, suspicious activity reached 43 percent on the web and 22 percent on mobile.
 Suspicious activity was even higher in the UK, consuming 44 percent of web traffic and 32 percent of mobile traffic.

 Ari Jacoby, CEO of Solve Media, says his team is keeping a close eye on the video ad marketplace where they’ve detected a new threat, but haven’t specified what that threat is.
 Just last month, the adware firm Sambreel was found to be injecting video and display ads on YouTube.
 The London-based traffic analysis outfit Spider.io found that over 15 percent of video ad impressions sold through non-Google ad exchanges were ad slots injected into YouTube by Sambreel.

 I had contacted Douglas de Jager at spider.io to get his thoughts on these numbers in light of their enormity and the fact that they are published by a self-interested party.
-He was unavailable at the time of publication.
-In retrospect, I should have held the piece.
-However, de Jager did follow-up and has posted his thoughts on the study as a “frustrating example of disingenuous scaremongering” here.
+He was unavailable at the time of publication, however, de Jager did follow-up and has posted his thoughts on the study as a “frustrating example of disingenuous scaremongering” here.
 His thoughts in summary:

 1. SolveMedia is a captcha company that shows a proprietary ad format in which there is a text box and the user needs to type in an answer to some question related to the ad; Engagement with the captcha ad format is not indicative of engagement with a traditional ad.

 2. The company’s other product provides someone who wants to watch an online video the option of skipping the associated pre-roll ad by typing the advertiser’s brand message into a text box; If a user does not enter anything in the text box of a Pre-Roll Video TYPE-IN ad, then this does not mean that the user is automated.